The Elvie L. Smith Scholarship

 The Elvie L. Smith Scholarship is awarded in recognition and honour of the outstanding and unique contributions made by Elvie L. Smith to the Canadian Aeronautics and Space Institute and more generally to Canada’s aerospace industry.
 A long-time Fellow of the Institute, Mr. Smith was the recipient of the McCurdy Award, the Institute’s top honour in scientific and engineering areas of activity, and of the Institute’s C.D.
 Howe Award for outstanding management leadership in aeronautics.
 Mr. Smith, a former President and Chairman of Pratt & Whitney Canada, provided lasting benefits to Canadian aviation through his vision, dedication and leadership in the design, development and manufacture of gas turbine engines in both the technical and managerial areas.

-In recognition of these contributions, the Elvie L. Smith Scholarship is awarded annually to a student who is following a post-secondary degree or diploma course recognized by the Institute as a qualifying step towards Member status in CASI.
+In recognition of these contributions, the Elvie L. Smith Scholarship is awarded annually to a student who is following a post-secondary degree or diploma course recognized by the Institute.

-The Award has monetary value as determined each year by Pratt & Whitney Canada, sponsor of the Scholarship.
+The Award has a monetary value of $5,000.00 as determined by Pratt & Whitney Canada, sponsor of the Scholarship.

 General – Nominee must be a Canadian citizen and a student member in good standing of CASI.